 dynmat.x &input fildyn='si.dynG' /You may also impose the Acoustic Sum Rule, as in e.g.:

-dynmat.x &input fildyn='si.dynG', asr='simple' /Notice the change.
+dynmat.x &input fildyn='si.dynG', asr='simple' /Notice that in the above examples data are read from terminal.
 File "dynmat.axsf" contains normal modes in a format that can be visualized by XCrySDen: they appear as forces on atoms.
 Use

 xcrysden --axsf dynmat.axsfto visualize it, show forces (f) and change force options (shift-f) for a better visualization.
 Do they look reasonable? what did you expect?